blackmagic-debug/black-magic-org/hacking/target-clock-generation.md

 Simply adding the 3 values up and dividng by 3 provides a reasonable approximation of the achieved clock frequency for BMP.
 With this done, using the workbook referenced in the introduction, note the final value in column A of the workbook against the delay factor line you have measured.

+### Additional measurements

+After following this guide to get a measurement of the _no_delay routines, which will act as a baseline for the highest achievable frequency output, we must then repeat with `target_clk_divider` set to the values 0 through 4 (for 5 sets of additional measurements to the `_no_delay` one).

+These additional measurements provide the data required to perform a linear regression, and set the representation baseline when to apply the divider calculation.

+## Linear Regression

+Having completed the measurement protocol a total of 6 times, the workbook will compute the period (in seconds) of the clock frequencies measured, offset those against the baseline divider measurement (`target_clk_divider` = 0), and perform a linear regression on the results to generate a division factor.
+It will also calculate an offset factor, in cell B12 of the Data sheet, which serves to determine how much the division factor must be offset to make the calcuations all work.

+The firmware runs the linear equation `divider = (clk_divider + div_factor) * offset` and its rearrangement for `clk_divider` to map between target_clk_divider and frequency values as accurately as it reasonably can.
+`divider` in these equations is the value the CPU clock frequency is divider by to map back to a clock frequency.

+It is important that the CPU frequency value in cell A9 of the Data sheet is accurate and is expressed in Hz.

+The final division factor is provided as an output in cell B9 of the Data sheet.